paulf-999/dbt_cicd_codepipeline_eg/README.md

 ## 1. High-level summary

-This demo makes use of DBT tests as a basis for integration testing for CI/CD.
+This demo makes use of DBT tests as a basis for integration testing for CI/CD, where AWS CodeBuild / CodePipeline have been used as the CI/CD technology.

 ##### Technologies used
 * AWS CodeBuild, CodePipeline and SSM for CI / CD